voxpupuli/puppet-kafka/README.md

 #### Class: `kafka::mirror`

 One of the primary classes of the kafka module.
 This class will install a kafka mirror.
+If you need to have multiple mirror services, you should use `kafka::mirror::rmirror` resources multiple time instead (with the same args definition).

 **Parameters within `kafka::mirror`:**